wcerfgba/the-version-controlled-organisation/README.md

 A Git workflow for modern organisations.

+*Here be dragons!
+This document and the concepts within are under heavy revision.*

 ## Manage my organisation with Git?
 Are you serious?

 Yes, I am completely serious. 😊 Git -- and the tooling around it -- is capable of providing a simple and complete information infrastructure which can work for many organisations.